-A wireless LAN is exactly like a regular LAN, except that each network device in the LAN uses a Wireless Ethernet Bridge to connect to the network without using wires.
-Computers in a wireless LAN must be configured to share the same radio channel.
+A wireless local area network (WLAN) is exactly like a regular local area network (LAN), except that each computer in the WLAN uses a wireless device to connect to the network.
+Computers in a WLAN share the same frequency channel and SSID, which is an identification name for wireless devices.